berichan/ACNHMobileSpawner/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.
 Please make sure your bug is related to the functionality of ACNHSpawner, and is not already asked in a closed issue.

 **To reproduce**
-Steps to reproduce the behaviour:
+Steps to reproduce the behaviour.

 **Expected behaviour**
 A clear and concise description of what you expected to happen.